 - 7. Zoning Map Amendment A-8033-C: A-8033-C was enacted by the District Council on October 16, 1970 (Zoning Ordinance 566-1970), subject to two conditions.
-The conditions of A-8033-C are listed below, in bold text, followed by staff comments in plain text. - 1.
+The conditions of A-8033-C are listed below, in bold text, followed by the Planning Board's analysis in plain text. - 1.
 The flood plain area (as indicated on the study submitted by the applicant) shall be maintained in accordance with the regulations of the Maryland Department of Water Resources, the Washington Suburban Sanitary Commission, and the Department of Public Works.